Distribution data supplied by the Ocean Biodiversity Information System (OBIS). To interrogate UK data visit the NBN Atlas.Map Help

 Is the species harmful? | No |

 Although not strictly gregarious, Ciona intestinalis occurs mainly in dense aggregations such that it dominates the substratum.
 These aggregations are believed to be caused by hydrodynamic conditions rather than some preferential selection mechanism by the larvae (Havenhand & Svane, 1991) but see Adult distribution.
-In Swedish shallow waters there are two distinct growth phases: in summer/autumn after settling and in spring/early summer before spawning.
-Growth rates have also been recorded as up to 0.7 percent of body length per day.
-Growth rate is dependent on temperature and body size.
+In Swedish shallow waters, there are two distinct growth phases: in summer and autumn after settling and in spring and early summer before spawning.
+Growth rates have also been recorded as up to 0.7 per cent of body length per day.
+The growth rate is dependent on temperature and body size.
 The species is permanently hermaphroditic so the sexes are not separate.
 Filter feeders including ascidians are known to be able to accumulate trace elements such as heavy metals.
 A detailed account of the anatomy of Ciona sp. is provided by Millar (1953).

 Biological zone preferences | Lower circalittoral, Lower infralittoral, Upper circalittoral, Upper infralittoral |